GamesCrafters/GamesmanPuzzles/guides/tutorial/02_Moves.md

 ```

 #### `doMove(self, move, **kwargs)`
-Do move produces a puzzle after **ANY** move was executed onto the puzzle.
+`doMove` produces a puzzle after **ANY valid** move was executed onto the puzzle.
 This means that it accepts **backward** moves as well.
 In Hanoi, there are no backward moves, but in a Puzzle like Peg Solitare, `doMove` must also be able to **backward** moves like undoing captures.
 It's also important to generate an entirely new game with the move executed so that it works with the solver.

+You may also notice that `doMove` also raises `ValueErrors` and `TypeErrors` for invalid moves.
+This is important as `doMove` is one of the functions that users would use to change a Puzzle state, thus error checking the moves is extremely important for user applications, such as server application (foreshadowing).

 ```python
 def doMove(self, move, **kwargs):
     if not isinstance(move, tuple) or \